Wellington’s finest Wine, Food & Craft Beer Festival is back to toast the Summer of 2019!

 If you need to contact our ticketing provider Eventbrite for any reason you can do so here

-Tickets are issued from Eventbrite (Subject: Your Tickets for Wellington Wine & Food Festival) so please search this in your emails.
+Tickets are issued from Eventbrite (Subject: Your Tickets for Your Tickets for Wellington Wine & Food + Craft Beer Festival 2019) so please search this in your emails.

 All ticketing questions should be directed to Eventbrite website as first point of contact